overwolf/overwolf.github.io/docs/start/custom-installer-for-your-app.md

 }
 ```

-## 2. Upload files to S3 server
+## 2. Upload files to Overwolf

-*This step is done by Overwolf.*

-Upload the files to the following path on Overwolf’s S3 server: `/owcachedcontent/Installer/promo/<app_uid>/`.

-## 3. Build the installer with Jenkins

-*This step is done by Overwolf.*

-Use Jenkins to build `Overwolf-Installer-Setup-with-app` with your app’s parameters.

-Make sure to enable the `CUSTOM_PROMO_PAGES` flag.
+Overwolf does the next steps:
+Please send the files to your dev rel manager or developers@overwolf.com, and we will build your custom installer and update you when it's ready.

 ## 4. Download and install